dajat/configure-ad/README.md

 <img src="https://imgur.com/wUFZnxu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Microsoft Azure, I created two virtual machines that run on Windows 10 (Client-1) and Windows Server (Domain Controller or DC).
+In Microsoft Azure, create two virtual machines that run on Windows 10 (Client-1) and Windows Server (Domain Controller or DC).
 In the virtual machines, I made sure to keep the region, virtual machine size, and virtual network (vnet) were the same to ensure that both machines are running on the same resources to communicate and drive traffic.
 </p>
 <br />
 <h2>Changing the Domain Controller's Network Interface</h2>